Magritte Award for Best Editing

 The Magritte Award for Best Editing (French: Magritte du meilleur montage) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The 1st Magritte Awards ceremony was held in 2011 with Matyas Veress receiving the award for his work in Mr. Nobody.
-As of the 2022 ceremony, Nicolas Rumpl is the most recent winner in this category for his work in Playground.
+As of the 2026 ceremony, Nicolas Bier is the most recent winner in this category for his work in We Believe You.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.